jarmatys/DEV_ASSISTENTE/README.md

 - 🔳 Generating prompt based on the 'knowledge base' & 'code base'
     - ✅ Generate prompt based on 'knowledge base'
-    - 🔳 Generate prompto based on 'code base'
+    - 🔳 Generate prompt based on 'code base'
 - ✅ Integration with the OpenAI API
+- 🔳 Add library for translation (prompts and knowledge base)
 - 🔳 Generating answers or ready code - depending on what the user needs

+#### Technical tasks

+- 🔳 Add usage of MediatR and prepare Command & Queries libraries

+#### Common tasks

+- 🔳 Prepare video explainer with simply demo
+- 🔳 Prepare `configuration` section in `Readme`
+- 🔳 Prepare `quick start` section in `Readme`

 ---